- Creating Your Account

 Directly under the drop-down menus are two options for adjusting your view: the Workspace View and the Admin View.

-Note: These two buttons will only appear for account admins.
+Note: These two buttons only appear for account admins.

 You can click the Admin View to see admin-specific information.

-The Admin View will show you all currently running tests (if there are any).
+The Admin View shows all currently running tests (if there are any).

-When a test is running, the view will show the test's name, type, the project and workspace it's under, and other useful information, including who started the test.
+When a test is running, the view shows the test name, type, the project and workspace it is under, and other information, including who started the test.

 Note: Think of the Functional / Performance tabs as filters.
 Only one of the two tabs can be active at a time.
 Only features, tests, and reports relating to the highlighted tab will be available while that tab is highlighted.

-- Mock Services - A mock service is a "stand-in" or substitute for a real live service that can be very useful for testing purposes.
+- Mock Services - A mock service is a "stand-in" or substitute for a service that your test depends on.
 This feature allows you to test even when you don't have access to a full test environment.

-- API Monitoring - This feature, the result of merging BlazeMeter with Runscope, allows you to monitor public, private, and third-party APIs in seconds, as well as evaluate the uptime, performance and correctness of an API via API tests.
+- API Monitoring (formerly Runscope) - Allows you to monitor public, private, and third-party APIs in seconds, as well as evaluate the uptime, performance and correctness of an API via API tests.